A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Computation of exemplary cosmological models with dynamical dark energy

-We first mention our results, concerning the impact of a variation of the (non-radiation) density parameters on the computation of model universes, in light of the issues of backward/forward integration and the adopted value of $H_0$.
-The bottom line is that we found no significant impact by our improved computational procedure, even for ``exotic'' models with very different values of $\Omega_{i,0}$, compared to $\Lambda$CDM.
+We first mention our results, concerning the impact of a variation of the (non-radiation) density parameters on the computation of model universes, in light of \qn{early} and \qn{local} values of the adopted value of $H_0$.
+The bottom line is that we find no significant impact by our refined computational procedure, even for exotic models with very different values of $\Omega_{i,0}$, compared to $\Lambda$CDM.
 Our computational scheme gives results not different from those applying the standard procedure.
 A marked difference only occurs, if the density parameter of radiation is changed.
 We relegate these results and their explanation into Appendix \ref{app:wConst}.
+This, in fact, justifies the use of the \qn{concordance EDs} as the early densities in our computations.
+This can also be seen in the figures we present in this section: regardless of huge variations in CPL model parameters, there are no deviations from the expansion history of $\Lambda$CDM at the time of recombination.

-However, our investigation of models having components with non-constant \acidx{EOS} parameter, corresponding to the illustrations of the previous section, does reveal differences between our scheme versus the standard customary approach.
-We exemplify these differences by computing two different model universes with DE in the next two sections.
+Now, our investigation of models having components with nonconstant EoS parameter, corresponding to the illustrations of the previous section, does reveal differences between our scheme versus the standard customary approach, when it comes to the late stages of the expansion history.
+We cover the relevant range of a possible MCMC sampling of $H_0$ by performing two computations with a CMB-based value of $H_0$ and a locally based value of $H_0$, respectively.
+We exemplify these differences by computing two different model universes with dynamical DE, applying the CPL parametrization \eqref{eq:EQCPLH0}.
+In the previous section, we recognized that an increasing or decreasing evolution of the EoS parameter with cosmic time determines a decrease or an increase of $H_0$ compared to the evolution given by a constant $w$.
+For this reason we use two models.
+One model with an increasing EoS parameter and the second one with a decreasing EoS parameter.